menzzana/ContainerCreator/README.md

 1. upload all files to the cgi-bin folder
 1. See to it to run python on the webserver.
    1. If not applicable `apt install python-is-python3`
-1. Edit ip.yaml` and add approved IP addresses.
+1. Edit `ip.yaml` and add approved IP addresses that you are planning to run the client from.
 1. Create folders for upload
    `mkdir /var/www/html/uploads`
    `chown -R www-data:www-data /var/www/html/uploads`